fosdem2026-opencca/demo/demo-scripts/readme.md

 G610 GPU, and runs OpenGL inside X, from within the CVM.

-The goal of this demo is to show that OpenCCA can be used to rapidly prototype system ideas with Arm CCA.
-This makes it possible to estimate the performance of Arm CCA research designs and interact with real-world peripherals, going beyond the capabilities of pure software simulation.
+The goal of this demo is to show that OpenCCA can be used to rapidly prototype system ideas with Arm CCA and real devices, going beyond the capabilities of pure software simulation.

 https://opencca.github.io/